cavingayle/cavingayle/README.md

 ### What I'm focusing on 👨‍💻

-Currently improving my React skills: NextJS, Gatsby JS and React Native.
+Currently improving my React skills: NextJS, Gatsby JS and UI/UX.

 ### More about me 🦄